0chain/0chain/README.md

    ./docker.local/bin/build.sharders.sh
    ```

-   5.4.3) Syncing time (the host and the containers are being offset by a few seconds that throws validation errors as we accept transactions    that are within 5 seconds of creation).
+   5.4.3)(Optional)Syncing time (the host and the containers are being offset by a few seconds that throws validation errors as we accept transactions that are within 5 seconds of creation).
 This step is needed
     periodically when you see the validation error.

    ```